akotil/qcircuit-optimization/README.md

 In order to obtain information about the reduced gate counts, one can use `reduction.report()` after the reduction has been applied.

+# Notes

+Currently, the optimization methods work for quantum circuits consisting only of the following gates: H, X, CNOT and Rz (these are the gates which the paper considers).
+Gates such as T, S, ccZ and Toffoli can also be used in the optimization procedure if one provides the quantum circuit in the Quipper format and uses  `converters.Parser` to convert the input into a `QuantumCircuit`, as the gate transformations are executed there.